 I do not beat the eggs and sugar separately, but I beat the mixture right at the end when all the ingredients are in the bowl.
 This does not deliver a shiny crust at all, but I do it because it improves the texture of my brownies.

-Eggs.
-The crust has nothing to do with the eggs specifically.
-You don’t even have to use the exact amount of grams I do.
-You can achieve a brownie crust with a normal amount of eggs, so you don’t have to fuss.
-The amount of eggs I use is simply for the optimum texture.
+You can achieve a brownie crust with a normal amount of eggs – you don’t need to add more or less eggs.
+The amount of eggs I use is mainly for the optimum texture.

 Baking and resting.
 Yes I even blamed the humble brownie of having mood swings (I’m sure many bakers can identify with me here!).
 Sometimes the crust would appear more regularly if I left the batter to rest a bit in their pans before I baked them.

 This happened to be a great discovery (more on it later), but it was not because I had made an insightful psychological analysis of brownies.

 I also thought that baking the brownies on the left half of the rack was the key… As it is hotter there.
 I was wrong.
 Just bake them on the top oven rack that is around 12cm/4,5inches from the top element.

 Chocolate vs. cocoa powder.
 Here is where it starts to get a bit more significant… When I first started making brownies, I used a recipe with mounds of chocolate.

 Problem is that I had a horrible oven (university dorm kitchens, those were the days!), an even worse stove and no understanding of chocolate seizing.